luigisaetta/obdii/README.md

 In a separate project I will create a NodeRED flow to show the data from the car in a Dashboard.

 Release 0.7:
-OBD2 becomes a system service on RPI, therefore is automatically stared on RPI startup!
+OBD2 becomes a system service on RPI, therefore is automatically started on RPI startup!

+Relese 0.8 (wip):
+Added command processor.
+It is possible to send commands to RPI as msgs on a topic dedicated to the car

 Release 1.0:
 Production ready code with all the features described for vers.
 0.6